-But has anyone set down a clear definition of what exactly ‘holistic oral health’ means?
+But has anyone created a clear definition of what ‘holistic oral health’ means?

 After all, unless we have a clear understanding of what holistic oral health is (and isn’t), we risk just throwing around buzzwords and having a conversation that only leads to more confusion.

-So, in today’s article we’ll explore the two main foundations that make up holistic oral health.
+So, in today’s article we’ll explore the two main foundations of holistic oral health.

-As a baseline, holistic oral health means that we are very aware of the direct impact that mouth health has on the health of the whole being.
+As a baseline, holistic oral health acknowledges the direct impact between mouth health and the health of the whole being.

-Those of you who have been with us for any time know this already, but healing the mental disconnect with our mouth is so fundamental, it’s worth repeating.
+We’ve explored this point before, but healing the mental disconnect with our mouth is so fundamental, it’s worth repeating.

-The bottom line is, we can talk and talk around the concept of holistic oral health, but until we really heal the disconnect most of us have with our mouth, it’s just superficial talk and won’t provide any lasting positive change.
+The bottom line is, we can discuss the concept of holistic oral health until the cows come home, but we won’t create any lasting positive change until we really heal the mental disconnect that most of us have with our mouth.

-This mental disconnect shows up in our lives in so many ways and it can undermine our oral and whole-body health.
+This shows up in our lives in so many ways, and it can undermine both our oral and whole-body health.

-Let’s see how you’re doing with healing your own mental disconnect with your mouth…
+Let’s do a quick quiz to see how you’re doing at healing your own mental disconnect with your mouth…

 Without counting, how many teeth do you have in your mouth?